Azure/azure-sdk-for-js/sdk/healthinsights/health-insights-radiologyinsights-rest/README.md

 After setup, you can choose which type of [credential][credential] from `@azure/identity` to use.
 As an example, [DefaultAzureCredential][defaultazurecredential] can be used to authenticate the client.
+See more info on defaultAzureCredentials [default_information].
+Managed Identities can also be used to authenticate through DefaultAzureCredential [managed_identity].

 ## Examples